codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 == Changelog ==

+= 3.5 =
+* New Option added to change Quantity Separator for WooCommerce Quantity Box.
+* Deciaml Separator issue fixed for comma separator.
+* Javascript script Optimized.
+* Compatibility Checked and tested @WC 7.2.2 and @WP 6.1.1

 = 3.4 =
 * Fixed: Issue - Call to a member function is_sold_individually() raise a 505 error in ajax ajax.
 Fixed by [@dibix](https://wordpress.org/support/topic/call-to-a-member-function-is_sold_individually-raise-a-505-error-in-ajax-ajax/)
 * Compatibility Checked @WC 7.1